-- 1. process wastewater; - 2. mine dewatering; - 3. storm water associated with industrial activity; - 4. construction storm water; - 5. vehicle and equipment wash water; and - 6. certain non storm water discharges as listed below. - a. potable water sources (excluding discharges of hyperchlorinated water, unless the water is first dechlorinated and discharges are not expected to adversely affect aquatic life); - b. water from the routine external washing of buildings, conducted without the use of detergents or other chemicals; - c. water from the routine washing of pavement conducted without the use of detergents or other chemicals and where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed); - d. uncontaminated air conditioner condensate, compressor condensate, and steam condensate;

-- e. uncontaminated water used for dust suppression; and - f. springs and other uncontaminated ground water.
+- 1. process wastewater;

+- 2. mine dewatering;

+- 3. stormwater associated with industrial activity;

+- 4. construction stormwater;

+- 5. vehicle and equipment wash water; and

+- 6. certain non stormwater discharges as listed below:

+- (a) potable water sources (excluding discharges of hyperchlorinated water, unless the water is first dechlorinated and discharges are not expected to adversely affect aquatic life); - (b) water from the routine external washing of buildings, conducted without the use of detergents or other chemicals; - (c) water from the routine washing of pavement conducted without the use of detergents or other chemicals and where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed); - (d) uncontaminated air conditioner condensate, compressor condensate, and steam condensate; - (e) uncontaminated water used for dust suppression; and - (f) springs and other uncontaminated ground water.

-B. Limitations on Coverage
+Section B. Limitations on Coverage

-- 1. This general permit does not apply to: - a. a quarry located outside a water quality protection area within the John Graves Scenic Riverway; - b. a quarry located within one mile from a water body within a water quality protection area in the John Graves Scenic Riverway; - c. a quarry, or associated processing plant, located greater than one mile from a waterbody within a water quality protection area that: - i. mines clay and shale for use in manufacturing structural clay products; or - ii. since on or before January 1, 1994, has been in regular operation without cessation of operation for more than 30 consecutive days and under the same ownership. - d. the construction or operation of a municipal solid waste facility regardless of whether the facility includes a pit or quarry that is associated with past quarrying; - e. return flows from mining operations authorized by the U.S. Army Corps of Engineers under 33 CFR §323.2(d)(1)(ii); and - f. discharges from facilities that are regulated by the Railroad Commission of Texas.

-2. Compliance with Water Quality Standards

-Discharges to surface water in the state that would cause or contribute to a violation of water quality standards or that would fail to protect and maintain existing designated uses are not eligible for coverage under this general permit.
-The executive director may require an application for an individual permit (see Part II, Section F) to authorize discharges to surface water in the state from any activity that is determined to cause a violation of water quality standards or is found to cause, or contribute to, the loss of a designated use.
+- 1. This general permit does not apply to: - (a) a quarry located outside a water quality protection area within the John Graves Scenic Riverway; - (b) a quarry located within one mile from a water body within a water quality protection area in the John Graves Scenic Riverway; - (c) a quarry, or associated processing plant, located greater than one mile from a waterbody within a water quality protection area that: - i mines clay and shale for use in manufacturing structural clay products; or - ii since on or before January 1, 1994, has been in regular operation without cessation of operation for more than 30 consecutive days and under the same ownership; - (d) the construction or operation of a municipal solid waste facility regardless of whether the facility includes a pit or quarry that is associated with past quarrying; - (e) return flows from mining operations authorized by the U.S. Army Corps of Engineers under 33 CFR §323.2(d)(1)(ii); and - (f) discharges from facilities that are regulated by the Railroad Commission of Texas. - 2.
+Compliance with Water Quality Standards - Discharges to surface water in the state that would cause or contribute to a violation of water quality standards or that would fail to protect and maintain existing designated uses are not eligible for coverage under this general permit.
+The executive director may require an application for an individual permit (see Part III, Section F) to authorize discharges to surface water in the state from any activity that is determined to cause a violation of water quality standards or is found to cause, or contribute to, the loss of a designated use. - 3.
+Impaired Receiving Waters and Total Maximum Daily Load (TMDL) Requirements applicable state law.
+Impaired waters are those that do not meet applicable water quality standards and are listed on the EPA approved Clean Water Act (CWA) §303(d) List.
+Pollutants of concern are those for which the water body is listed as impaired.